xebialabs/love-demo/demo/JenkinsWorld/README.md

 ### Import Jenkins projects

-Continue the Set up release and the release train will be connected to the Release train.

-Kick off a manual build in Jenkins of **Address book/COOL-113**
+Go back to Jenkins and kick off a manual build in Jenkins of [Address book/COOL-113](http://localhost:8080/job/Cool%20Store/job/Address%20book/)

 This should create a release in XL Release.